Mistrymm7/eth-denver-do-or-daont/README.md

 0 = 1% own 25-100%
 If 1% would result in a number <1 (only 20 members), then 1% rounds up to 1.

-### How can we make sure people don’t play the system and create many wallets and “fake” an equal distribution?
+### How can we make sure people don’t play the system, create many wallets and “fake” an equal distribution?
 Wallets who hold more than 5% of tokens and do not vote regularly are a red flag Proof of humanity: But what stops people to verify their main wallet with poh and then create various other wallets?